 So, what do you do?

 When my interest in music sort of reignited in my mid-30s, I landed on the approach of picking up albums based on the cover.
-Even as it’s not as central to a musician’s art as his/her music, what a musical artists puts on his/her album cover makes its own artistic statement.
-And when you’re picking through the bins, the artist makes his/her introduction through the aesthetic choices made on that album cover.
+Even as it’s not as central to a musician’s art as his/her music, what a musical artists puts on his/her album cover makes its own statement.
+And when you’re picking through the bins, the artist makes his/her introduction through that album cover.
 As it happened, this approach worked out a lot more often for me than picking a band* than most things I read.

 One thing I assumed that I’d do for each artist in this project was pick a couple favorite songs to frame my appreciation of his/her work.
 I am struggling, and mightily, to pick the best, or even a favorite song on Introducin’.
 It starts slow for me…by which I mean I only like tracks two through four (“Introducin’,” “Dumbtron” and “Take 2”), while I flat-out fucking love tracks five through eleven.
 Whether themes, structure, sampling, flow, or just the general creativity, I can find something to return to and sit with in every single song.